 Add a little olive oil to the same pan you fried the chicken in, and sauté the onion and red pepper until the onion is translucent.
 Add the crushed garlic and cook an additional minute or two, stirring frequently.

 Return chicken to the same pot with chicken broth, cooked onions and green pepper, tomato sauce, Bijol, bay leaf, oregano, cumin, salt, and pepper.
 Add the rice and stir to coat and full submerge it.
 Bring to a boil and reduce heat.
 When the rice has absorbed some of the liquid, cover and simmer on low for about 30-45 minutes, or until the rice is fully cooked.
 Add the frozen peas during the last five minutes of cooking only.

-Tip of advice – you might be tempted to make this Cuban Arroz con Pollo with chicken breasts, but because of the extended cook time, I wouldn’t suggest it.
+Tip from a Cuban Mom – you might be tempted to make this Cuban Arroz con Pollo with chicken breasts, but because of the extended cook time, I wouldn’t suggest it.
 Pick moist dark meat chicken cuts, like chicken legs and thighs, to ensure a tasty meal.